-Sometimes bankruptcies occur because of fraud, improprieties or mismanagement by corporate executives.
-In such situations, trustees or examiners may be able to identify and pursue claims against former officers, auditors and other third parties.
-Partnering with Wiley Rein's White Collar Defense group, the Bankruptcy & Financial Restructuring group has the full capability to examine the circumstances that led to a bankruptcy, and assess whether colorable claims exist.
+Sometimes bankruptcies occur because of fraud, improprieties, or mismanagement by corporate executives.
+In such situations, Trustees or examiners may be able to identify and pursue claims against former officers, auditors, and other third parties.
+Partnering with Wiley Rein's White Collar Defense & Government Investigations Group, the Bankruptcy & Financial Restructuring Group has the full capability to examine the circumstances that led to a bankruptcy and assess whether colorable claims exist.

 - Examined whistleblower allegations of fraud and kickbacks at numerous government contractors and communications companies;

 - Represented an executive of a bankrupt pharmaceutical company in a long-running criminal investigation and lawsuits by creditors and shareholders who accused him of insider trading and other fraudulent schemes;

 - Conducted an independent investigation of a high technology government contractor accused of computer fraud; and